shudv/memotable/README.md

 **Benefits:**

-- **Lighter render passes** – Filters and sorts are applied outside the render loop.
+- **Lighter render passes** – Heavy operations like sorting and indexing are applied outside the render loop.
-- **Less re-renders** – A table partition notifies subscribers only when it sees any change (for cases when we have multiple partitions, the example above only has one).
+- **Less re-renders** – A table partition notifies subscribers only when it sees any change.

 ## Quick Start